joelek/atlas/readme.md

 ### Performance

-The performance of Atlas will utimately depend on the general performance of the underlying hardware, most notably the hardware used to store the database.
+The performance of Atlas will utimately depend on the general performance of the hardware utilized, most notably the hardware used to store the database.

 The table shown below gives a rough estimate of the performance of Atlas in fully ACID-compliant transactions per second.
 Please note how write performance drops significantly when the database is stored using mechanical storage.
 This is a direct result of the transaction model employed by Atlas and due to the high latency of synchronizing mechanical storage.